lyon-fnal/centos-gm2-dev/README.md

 Download and install VirtualBox from http://www.virtualbox.org/ Download and install Vagrant from https://www.vagrantup.com/downloads.html  -- but see below.

-[Note that the latest version of Vagrant 1.8.6 works fine.
+[Note that the latest version of Vagrant 1.8.6 and beyond works fine.
 The previous version, 1.8.5, had serious problems.
 Be sure to download and use the lastest version.]

-Install the `vagrant-guest` plugin (keeps the VirtualBox Guest Additions up to date on the VM).
+Install the `vagrant-guest` plugin (keeps the VirtualBox Guest Additions up to date on the VM -- you need this to access your host disk).
 From your terminal...
 ```
 vagrant plugin install vagrant-vbguest
 ```